 Wrong!
 For a shy or introverted child, big, noisy parties are often occasions to be dreaded instead of celebrated.
 So, how can parents mark these important milestones in a way that makes everyone happy?

 First of all, you know your child best.
 Careful listening and discussion will reveal what your birthday boy or girl needs and wants for their celebration.

 The home-field advantage

-Some kids will feel most comfortable in their own home, celebrating with a few chosen relatives and friends.
+Some kids will feel most comfortable in their own home, celebrating with a few relatives and friends.
 Hold a small dinner party with the birthday child’s favorite meal as the main dish.
 You can still make an intimate gathering special with decorations, a fun game or two, plus a birthday cake.